 The Maryland Terrapins currently have a uniform contract with Under Armour.
-We have 29 football uniforms in our database for the Maryland Terrapins and are working to add more to Uniform Critics.
+We have 19 basketball uniforms in our database for the Maryland Terrapins and are working to add more to Uniform Critics.
 Feel free to contact us with any uniform designs for this team that we may be missing.